 - Reactive Tree Maintenance

-This is for if there is a risk to public safety or property.
-It can also be to do with activities like emergency road works.
+This is for if there is a risk to public safety or property or activities like emergency road works.

 - Programmed Maintenance Works